noun da·ta·base \ˈdā-tə-ˌbās, ˈda- also ˈdä-\

 There is a difference between "searching" and "researching."

 In college, you are expected to research your topic, not just complete a passive Google search.
 Research requires you to actively think about your topic and find the words that best fit your topic.
-Learning to using databases will turn you into a researcher and critical thinker.
+Learning to use databases will turn you into a researcher and critical thinker.

 Also, in databases you will find academic or scholarly sources.
 These can also be called peer reviewed.
 Instructors will often ask for these types of articles.
 It is easy to search for these types of articles in databases and will increase your level of research.
-More information about the different types of articles is found in the Scholarly vs. Popular link.
+More information about the different types of articles is found in the Scholarly vs. Popular tab.

 Pikes Peak Community College Libraries